• Skip to main content

 Alongside the biscuits many companies such as Lotus and Aldi also produce a caramelised biscuit spread that has the same flavour as the biscuits but in a spread form.
 It may also be named speculoo spread.
 You can buy these spreads in a smooth or crunchy version and this cake uses the smooth spread.

-caramelised biscuit cake
+Caramelised biscuit cake

-Ingredients for Caramelised Biscuit Traybake Cake
+Ingredients for Caramelised Biscuit (Biscoff) Traybake Cake

 For the Cake